albar965/littlenavmap-manual/src/en/OPTIONS.rst

 The setting is applied immediately.
 Press ``Cancel`` or ``Reset Font to Default`` to revert back to previous.

-The font for map display is not affected by this value and can be set separately on page :ref:`map-display`.
+The font for map display is not affected by this value and can be set separately on page :ref:`options-map-display`.

 .. warning::